-During the expedition, the movement lasts for 9-12 hours of daylight, the planned daily crossing is 70-80 km, depending on the ice and weather conditions.
+During the expedition, the movement takes 9-12 hours of daylight, the planned daytime crossing is 70-80 km, depending on the ice and weather conditions.

 Setting up a camp on the ice, spending the night in Arctic tents and sleeping bags.